*This post may contain affiliate links. Please see my disclosure for more details!*

 For the cake mix, it really is quite easy which is good!
 I used a 250g mix for this one, compared to the 200g mix for the white chocolate & raspberry loaf cake, as this one doesn’t have any fresh fruit inside!

 As its a chocolate sponge, I took out some of the flour, and added in cocoa powder.
 I then also used orange zest to flavour the sponge, but you can easily use orange extract instead!
 I prefer Valencian orange extract’s to other!

 After the cake mix is mixed, I then of course add in some chopped up Terry’s Chocolate Orange.
 This is completely optional, as the sponge is definitely good enough without it!
 When chopping up the chocolate, make sure the pieces aren’t too small otherwise they’ll dissolve into nothing!

-For the decoration, I used a Terry’s Chocolate Orange Buttercream as it’s just so delicious.
+For the topping, I used a Terry’s chocolate orange buttercream as it’s just so delicious.
 I would happily sit there with a spoon and eat the bowl.
 Honestly, it’s incredible, and I want it forever and ever.

 I used a mix of these large bronze, ruby and gold sprinkles for the decoration, along with the smaller version of the bronze, ruby and gold sprinkles!
 You can of course whatever you like, but I just utterly adore these sprinkles, especially for the festive season!

 I hope you guys love this recipe as much as I do!
 Enjoy!
 X